nocobase/docs/docs/en-US/handbook/security.md

 User authentication is used to identify user identities, prevent users from entering the system without authorization, and ensure that user identities are not abused.

+### Token Key

+By default, NocoBase uses JWT (JSON Web Token) for authentication of server-side APIs.
+Users can set the Token key through the system environment variable `APP_KEY`.
+Please properly manage the application's Token key to prevent external leakage.
+Note that if `APP_KEY` is modified, old Tokens will also become invalid.

 ### Token Policy

-By default, NocoBase uses JWT (JSON Web Token) for authentication of server-side APIs and supports the setting of the following Token policies:
+NocoBase supports the setting of the following Token policies:

 | Configuration Item | Description |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |